Two-Tier ERP: Benefits and How to Implement

 3. Tier 3 ERP

-Tier 3 ERP systems cater to small enterprises or startups that have uncomplicated requirements.
-These solutions offer fundamental functionalities, including financial management, inventory oversight, and order processing, but do not possess the sophisticated features available in Tier 1 or Tier 2 systems.
+Tier 3 ERP systems cater to small enterprises or startups with uncomplicated requirements.
+These solutions offer basic functionalities like financial management, inventory oversight, and order processing.
+The features of ERP finance modules in Tier 3 systems ensure essential financial tracking without complexity.

 Typically, Tier 3 ERPs are straightforward to deploy, budget-friendly, and offer limited customization options.
 They are designed to facilitate essential business operations, making them suitable for organizations with simple processes and a limited number of locations.